Our business starts with finding barns that tell their story board by board, in unique grain patterns, saw marks, and

 A vast inventory of large virgin timbered barns across Pennsylvania and other northeast states supplies most of our inventory.
 This network ensures that our products provide the variety needed to meet any construction need.

 Before a barn is purchased, we thoroughly inspect the quality of its materials, age, wood type, and unique features.
-Only the best materials make it from the farm to your home.
+Only the best materials make it from the farm to your home or business.

 Reclaiming lumber requires the deconstruction of old family barns, but such disassembly need not do harm to the wood.

 Our mission is to care for materials so that they appear to never have been handled.
 We remove each board by hand, just as our ancestors constructed it.